paolog8/zk/Inbox/The Lab2Rooftop Perovskite Solar Cell Data Initiative.md

 - **Building Predictive Machine Learning Models**

     - **Query:** "Review the use of machine learning to predict perovskite solar cell stability and lifetime from laboratory data."

-- **Validating Physics-Based Degradation Models**

-    - **Query:** "How has high-resolution outdoor performance data been used to validate physics-based degradation models for solar cells?"

 - **Limitations of the Dataset**